mgbmix/mgbmix/content/PLAYTESTING/Cockatrice.md

 > [!success] Free to download, free to play online

-> [!success] The cardlist I maintain of Mondo Megabits cards is free too.
-Players have all the cards they need to make any possible deck
+> [!success] The cardlist I maintain of Mondo Megabits cards is free too
+> Players have all the cards they need to make any possible deck

 > [!success]  I can implement changes quickly and improve card text and rules with ease

 ### Downsides to using Cockatrice:

-> [!warning] It was designed very clearly for Magic cards, and most of the User Interface has references to that game.
-Playtesters will need to look past these Magic terms or translate them over to Mondo Megabits terms in their head to get the most out of functionality.
+> [!warning] It was designed very clearly for Magic cards, and most of the User Interface has references to that game
+> Playtesters will need to look past these Magic terms or translate them over to Mondo Megabits terms in their head to get the most out of functionality.

-> [!warning] The Cockatrice client has a text chat feature, but proper communication during games will need to be done over Discord voice chat.
+> [!warning] The Cockatrice client only has a text chat feature
+> Proper communication during games will need to be done over Discord voice chat.

-> [!danger] It is very, very, VERY barebones in visuals.
-If you played [[Tabletop Simulator]] and thought those graphics were too dull, you will struggle to finish a game here.
+> [!danger] It is very, very, VERY barebones in visuals
+> If you played [[Tabletop Simulator]] and thought those graphics were too dull, you will struggle to finish a game here.
 It is literally flat images of cards on a background that we can move around and point at.
 It's basically the computer version of sitting down at a table to play cards with someone.
 No more bells and whistles.
 Good for playtesting, but not if you need something flashy in front of you.

 ## Cockatrice Screenshot